andrew389/test_task/README.md

 # News Letter

-This file contains information about the service and instructions for starting this service

-## Why do you need this service?
 With the help of this service, you can view a list of posts, each post is clickable, you can click on the "Learn more" button and see detailed information about the post

 ## Installation